frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 these things, I do want to be rich and learned: but no more rich and learned than you, in your limitless Mercy, have wanted me to be.
-I desire to put all my prestige and honor into fulfilling your most just and lovable will" (J. Escrivá, The Forge, Point 822).
+I desire to put all my prestige and honor into fulfilling your most just and lovable Will" (J. Escrivá, *The Forge*, Point 822).

-All through his life, Our Lord emphasized the importance of service.
+All through His life, Our Lord emphasized the importance of service.

 "I am among you like one who serves" (Luke 22:27).